abarker/typped/doc/sphinx_docs/lookbehind.rst

 Lookbehind information is not a feature which will be commonly used, but it may have some use cases.

-In addition to lookbehind information, the temporary ``extra_data`` attribute of a triggering token (which is a namedtuple) contains some other information which users might want to access.
+In addition to lookbehind information, a namedtuple containing other information that users might want to access during parsing is temporarily set as the attribute ``extra_data`` of a triggering token.
 The current subexpression precedence is available as ``subexp_prec``.
 Also available is a list ``constructs`` which contains all the constructs for all the previous sub-subexpressions of the subexpression.
 They are appended just after they are dispatched, and so the current construct is available in head or tail handler functions.